|Spring Semester 2019 – San José, Costa Rica||$13,995||Arrive Jan. 9, 2019 – Depart April 6, 2019||CRS3|

 This interdisciplinary program will allow students to choose from a wide selection of courses while living and studying in Costa Rica.
 There are 2 mandatory core courses that all students must take: 1) Community Engagement and Sustainable Human Development (a Service Learning course) and 2) Spanish Language.
-Students may choose an additional 3 classes from the options listed below.
+Students will be enrolled in 3 additional electives, from the given list below.

-- Community Engagement and Sustainable Human Development – a Service Learning course – (mandatory - 45 contact hours/3 semester credits)
+- Community Engagement and Sustainable Human Development – a Service Learning course – (mandatory – 3 semester credits)

-- Spanish Language (mandatory – 60 contact hours/4 semester credits).
+- Spanish Language (mandatory – 4 semester credits).